CleverRaven/Cataclysm-DDA/doc/JSON Mapping Guides/Guide for beginning mapgen.md

     }
  ```

-10: Best practices:
+11. Best practices:
- a.
-If you are making a new house please use this palette: "standard_domestic_palette".
+  * If you are making a new house please use this palette: "standard_domestic_palette".
 The loots are already assigned and it covers a wide range of domestic furniture.
 This will keep your house in sync with all the other houses for loot spawns.
- b.
-All buildings should also get roof entries.
+  * All buildings should also get roof entries.
- c.
-While entry placement for json doesn't really matter, try to keep your mapgen files ordered like the majority existing maps.
+  * While entry placement for json doesn't really matter, try to keep your mapgen files ordered like the majority existing maps.
 Be kind to future contributors.
     Add meta data at the top of the file.
     Object entry comes second.
 Within the object entry it is generally: palette, set_points, terrain, furniture, random special entries like toilets, item spawns, vehicle spawns, monster spawns.
- d.
-All buildings should at least get one "t_gutter_downspout" for roof access.
+  * All buildings should at least get one "t_gutter_downspout" for roof access.
 Players would love at least 2.
     if you're adding gutters to a multi-z level building, don't forget the intermediate floors.
 You'll need to stagger the downspouts to players can climb up (like ladders).
- f.
-If you put things on your roof that would be difficult to get up there, make sure to provide better roof access via ladders and stairs.
+  * If you put things on your roof that would be difficult to get up there, make sure to provide better roof access via ladders and stairs.
- e.
-For your basic grass cover outside please use: `"t_region_groundcover_urban",` to maintain consistency across map boundaries.
+  * For your basic grass cover outside please use: `"t_region_groundcover_urban",` to maintain consistency across map boundaries.
 Here are my standard flora entries for grass, shrubs & trees:

 ```
  ".": "t_region_groundcover_urban",